Mentoriship

 • Helping the group identify its collective goals and objectives

-• Setting meeting agenda, structure, and schedule
+• Setting meeting agendas, structure, and schedule

-• Leading the discussion
+• Leading discussions

 • Keeping the conversations productive